 Our law firm helps people who are critically injured by unsafe products.
 In some of our cases, the product has been recalled, but a recall is not necessary before we file a lawsuit and win a settlement.

 A grieving mother hired us when her little one died while in a baby sling.
-She thought, correctly, that the cause of her baby’s death was the sling, that the design caused her infant’s face to roll into the fabric, preventing him from breathing.
+She thought, correctly, that the cause of her baby’s death was the sling, that the design of the sling caused her infant’s face to roll into the fabric, preventing him from breathing.

 Attorneys at Pritzker Hageman took the case.
 Our legal team contacted the federal government about this product and urged the department to force a recall.
 After only a few weeks, a recall was issued.
-Fred could have just filed a lawsuit, gotten a settlement and moved on, but he made sure that this product was taken off of the market.
+Our attorneys could have just filed a lawsuit, gotten a settlement and moved on, but we made sure that this product was taken off of the market.
 This is what we do.
 We work to get maximum compensation and justice for people injured by defective products and we strive to force needed changes that will protect public safety.

 In another case, a medical product was recalled because it could fatally sicken newborns, although the exact cause of the illnesses was not determined.
-We got many calls from parents.
-Fred hired experts to find the cause.
-One expert, a renowned professor, did an in-depth study of these illnesses and how the product could have caused them.
-His research was published in a medical journal, and Fred used that research to win millions for our little clients and their parents.
+After receiving many calls from parents, our law firm hired experts to find the cause.
+A renowned professor on the expert team we assembled did an in-depth study of these illnesses and how the product could have caused them.
+His research was published in a medical journal and our attorneys were able to use that research to win millions in compensation for our injured infant clients and their parents.